 Why are you participating in the IMNIS program?

 From the start of my PhD I was interested in seeking out alternative career options from the traditional academic tract.
-In my second year I volunteered at AusBiotech and was lucky to be able to meet and speak to many individuals that had vast, varied and complex career trajectories stemming from a STEM PhD.
-I saw IMNIS as another such invaluable networking opportunity that would allow me to be exposed to an industry environment that is missing in a traditional biology based PhD training.
+In my second year I volunteered at AusBiotech and was lucky to be able to meet and speak to may individuals that had vast, varied and complex career trajectories stemming from a STEM PhD.
+I saw IMNIS as another such invaluable networking opportunity that will allow me to be exposed to an industry environment that is missing in a traditional Biology based PhD training.

 What is the most important aspect of this professional relationship for you?

-I think having an open, comfortable, mutually respectful relationship with my mentor is very important to me.
-IMNIS did such a fantastic job at matching me with my super star mentor Sara Mary Hall .
+I think having a open, comfortable, mutually respectful relationship with my mentor was very important to me.
+IMNIS did such a fantastic job at matching me with my superstar mentor Sara Mary Hall .
 Sara has such a positive and proactive view and I’m finding myself applying a lot of what we talk about into my daily research and general life.
 She’s been a tremendous sounding board and at the end of our conversations I always feel invigorated, excited and more assured about myself and my capabilities.

 What do you hope your industry mentor can help you achieve and what is the best piece of advice you have received so far?

 I had a lot of questions regarding if my skills would be valuable in industry, when would be a good time to transition as well as more naive questions along the lines of if an industry position could still satisfy my scientific curiosity.
 I was hoping my mentor could shed some light on these facts and provide me with clarity of what industry is looking for and more specifics about certain industry positions.